Essex County, Massachusetts Records

 The following dates indicates what vital, land, probate, and court records are in Essex county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Essex County Register of Deeds has Land Records from 1637.
 The County Register of Deeds is the place where all transactions of a Real Property nature are recorded so that the public is made aware of their existence.
 Deeds, mortgages, tax liens, water liens, declaration of homestead and many other kinds of documents regarding the title and ownership of real estate are noted permanently in official records.